-DLIFLC (The Defense Language Institute, Foreign Language Center) is located on the Presidio of Monterey, in Monterey CA. While the school is located on an Army Post and is run by the Army, it is officially a "joint-service" school.
+You cannot ask for a much nicer duty station when you go to immerse yourself into foreign language training.
+The DLIFLC (Defense Language Institute, Foreign Language Center) is located on the Presidio of Monterey, in Monterey CA. While the school is located on an Army Post and is run by the Army, it is officially a "joint-service" school.
 The DLIFLC is the primary foreign language training institution within the Department of Defense (DoD), conducts full-time foreign language resident training, exercising technical control of nonresident foreign language training in the Defense Foreign Language Program.

 The DLIFLC provides foreign language services to DoD, government agencies, and foreign governments.

-I don't care what language you've got.
-It is going to be insanely fast-paced and difficult.
+No matter what language you are learning, it is going to be insanely fast-paced and difficult.
 If it's a more difficult language, they may spend a month on basic alphabet and sounds, but once you've got that down, they pour on the vocabulary.
 If the language isn't in a different alphabet, they start pouring on the vocab from day one, because they've got a much shorter time to work with.
 Consider this: All teachers work to prepare their students to the same level of fluency.
-Some have 16 months to accomplish this, some only have 6.
+Some have 16 months to accomplish this, some only have six months.

-Back to class.
-Class is from 0755-1530, Monday through Friday, with PT and other training AFTER scheduled class time.
+Class is all day long - similar to high school - from 0755-1530, Monday through Friday, with PT and other training AFTER scheduled class time.
 All classes ("sections") have no more than ten students (mine is down to six) at any given time.
 They share a teaching team with one or two other sections.
 There is often more than one teaching team in an "class", which consists of 40-60 students.
-The senior ranking student in each section is the section leader (mine is an Army SSG) and the senior ranking student in the class is the class leader (Mine is currently an Army major, but before he arrived, it was a CW-5.
+The senior ranking student in each section is the section leader and the senior ranking student in the class is the class leader.

-That man is a marvel to watch).
 This is your academic chain of command, along with your MLI.
 You will have between four and six teachers, who are all (with very rare exceptions) native speakers of the language you are learning.
-They will hit you with the target language from day one, and I don't think I've ever seen any of them write in English on the board.
-YMMV, of course.

 So, you're stuck in a tiny room with nine other people and a teacher.
 You get a break every hour, and it's a good thing!
-By the end of the day -- heck, by the end of every hour -- your brain is numb and spinning from the amount of information you're trying to parse.
+By the end, your brain is numb and spinning from the amount of information you're trying to parse.
 If it's not, be happy.
 You may have a serious talent for this language.

 0530 Wake up.